-ASML's YieldStar systems do just what their name suggests: They help our customers to increase their yield, or the proportion of chips on the wafer that perform properly.
+ASML's YieldStar systems do just what their name suggests: they help our customers increase their yield, or the proportion of functioning chips on the wafer.
 YieldStar allows manufacturers to track key production parameters such as overlay (the accuracy with which two layers of a chip are aligned).
-YieldStar systems are usually integrated into the production line so that they can measure quickly and accurately, looping the data back to the lithography system for real-time corrections to the manufacturing process.
+Our YieldStar systems are usually integrated into the production line so that they can measure quickly and accurately, looping the data back to the lithography system for real-time corrections to the manufacturing process.

 How it works

-Diffraction-based metrology is based on the simple fact that an object’s shape determines how light reflects from it.
+YieldStar is a diffraction-based optical metrology system which applies the simple fact that an object’s shape determines how light reflects from it.
 For example, shine a beam of light onto a repeating pattern of lines on a wafer, and you can easily predict what the resulting pattern of scattered light should look like.
 If you collect the scattered light using a high-resolution digital camera, you can quickly determine how well the prediction matches reality and thus how well the pattern of lines has been printed.

 Fast, accurate wafer metrology

 In wafer metrology, key manufacturing parameters such as overlay (the accuracy with which two layers of a chip are aligned) and focus (how sharp the image is) are monitored by measuring how well a particular repeating pattern (the ‘metrology target’) is printed on the wafer.
 These measurements are made at marked locations across the wafer.

 Integrated into the production line